syedumerahmedcode/prefix-type-ahead/README.md

 - [Redis](https://redis.io/): Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker.
 Redis provides data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes, and streams.
 Redis has built-in replication, Lua scripting, LRU eviction, transactions, and different levels of on-disk persistence, and provides high availability via Redis Sentinel and automatic partitioning with Redis Cluster.
 - [Docker](https://www.docker.com/): Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
 With Docker, you can manage your infrastructure in the same ways you manage your applications.
 By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.

-## Swagger
-Following are the available end points:

-- TBD

 ## Commands
 To compile and test, please execute